sxcamacho/marketplace/README.md

 Marketplace is a [Node.js](https://nodejs.org/en/) application for managing online transactions between users.
 This application demonstrates a basic use case of managing users and orders.

+## API Documentation

+This project uses [Swagger UI](https://swagger.io/tools/swagger-ui/) for API documentation.
+You can view the interactive documentation and try out the API endpoints at http://localhost:3001/api-docs/ after running the server (WIP).

 ## Installation

 ### Pre-requisites